 We sell advertising space to health insurance carriers on our website through our sponsorship and advertising program.
-Health insurance carriers have and may continue to determine to eliminate or reduce spending on our sponsorship and advertising program as a result of various aspects of health care reform, including the medical loss ratio requirements that became effective in 2011.
+Our sponsorship and advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
+Health insurance carriers have generally determined not to spend on individual and family health insurance advertising through our sponsorship and advertising program as a result of the impact of health care reform on the profitability of their individual and family health insurance businesses.
+To the extent that economic conditions, health care reform or other factors impact the amount health insurance carriers are willing to pay for advertising on our ecommerce platform, our sponsorship and advertising program will be adversely impacted.
+Since much of our sponsorship revenue depends upon the number of applications we submit to health insurance carriers, a reduction in demand for the carrier's product (such as outside open enrollment periods) would reduce our sponsorship revenue and our business, operating results and financial condition could be harmed.
+The success of our sponsorship and advertising program depends on a number of other factors, including the effectiveness of the sponsorship and advertising program as a cost-effective method for carriers to obtain additional members, consumer and health insurance carrier adoption of the Internet and our ecommerce platform as a medium for the purchase and sale of health insurance, our ability to attract consumers visiting our ecommerce platform and convert those consumers into members, the existence of a relationship between us and a diverse group of carriers that offer a number of health insurance plans in the markets in which we attempt to sell advertising, the cost, benefit and brand recognition of the health insurance plan that is the subject of the advertising, the impact the advertising has on the sale of the health insurance plan that is the subject of the advertising and the effectiveness of the carrier's other means of advertising.
+In addition, while our practice of selling advertising is described on our ecommerce platform, it could cause consumers to perceive us as not objective, which could harm our brand and result in a decline in our health insurance sales.
+It also could adversely impact our relationship with health insurance carriers that do not purchase our advertising.
 As a result, our business, operating results and financial condition could be harmed.
-To the extent that economic conditions, health care reform or other factors impact the amount health insurance carriers are willing to pay for advertising on our ecommerce platforms, our sponsorship and advertising program will be adversely impacted.
-For example, the cost of health insurance has increased substantially in many states as a result of health care reform implementation and some health insurance carriers have exited the individual and family health insurance business in certain states.
-In addition, several health insurance carriers have reduced commissions that they pay for the sale of individual and family health insurance outside of the open enrollment period.
-The reduction in the number of health insurance carriers desiring to sell individual and family plan products or our decision not to offer individual and family health insurance from carriers who have reduced or eliminated commission could mean reduced demand in our sponsorship and advertising program as well as reduced demand for the individual and family health insurance products that we sell.
-Since much of our sponsorship revenue depends upon the number of applications we submit to health insurance carriers, these circumstances would reduce our sponsorship revenue and our business, operating results and financial condition could be harmed.
-The success of our sponsorship and advertising program depends on a number of other factors, including the effectiveness of the sponsorship and advertising program as a cost-effective method for carriers to obtain additional members, consumer and health insurance carrier adoption of the Internet and our ecommerce platforms as a medium for the purchase and sale of health insurance, our ability to attract consumers visiting our ecommerce platforms and convert those consumers into members, the existence of a relationship between us and a diverse group of carriers that offer a number of health insurance plans in the markets in which we attempt to sell advertising, the cost, benefit and brand recognition of the health insurance plan that is the subject of the advertising and the effectiveness of the carrier's other means of advertising.
-In addition, while our practice of selling advertising is described on our ecommerce platforms, it could cause consumers to perceive us as not objective, which could harm our brand and result in a decline in our health insurance sales.
-It also could adverse

 We also develop, host and maintain carrier dedicated Medicare plan websites through our advertising program.
 Our success in doing so is dependent upon the same factors that could impact our sponsorship program.
 In addition, since we maintain relationships with a limited number of health insurance carriers to sell their Medicare plans, our Medicare plan-related advertising revenue is concentrated in a small number of health insurance carriers and our ability to generate Medicare plan-related advertising revenue would be harmed by the termination or non-renewal of any of these relationships as well as by a reduction in the amount a health insurance carrier is willing to pay for these services.
-Historically, our Medicare advertising revenue is concentrated during the Medicare annual enrollment period in the fourth quarter and it is difficult for us to predict the amount of Medicare advertising revenue we would receive from health insurance carriers from year to year.
-To the extent that economic conditions, health care reform or other factors impact the amount health insurance carriers are willing to pay for our Medicare advertising service, our business, operating results and financial condition could be harmed.
 Moreover, in light of the regulations applicable to the marketing and sale of Medicare plans, and given that these regulations are often unclear, change frequently and are subject to changing interpretations, we may in the future not be permitted to sell Medicare plan-related advertising.
 If we are not successful in generating Medicare plan-related advertising revenue, our business operating results and financial condition could be harmed.